 \section{Abstract}

 Multimodal CAD generation faces a fundamental scalability challenge.
 Design-history methods are confined to small annotated datasets, while BRep topology is discrete and non-differentiable.
 Meanwhile, millions of unannotated 3D meshes remain untapped, since existing CAD methods cannot leverage them without explicit CAD annotations.
 We propose \textbf{DreamCAD}, a multimodal generative framework that bridges this gap by representing shapes as $C^0$-continuous Bézier patches with differentiable tessellation, enabling direct point-level supervision on large-scale 3D meshes without CAD-specific annotations.
-The resulting surfaces are exportable as STEP files and editable in standard CAD software.
 We further introduce \textbf{CADCap-1M}, the largest CAD captioning dataset with $1$M+ GPT-5-generated descriptions to advance text-to-CAD research.
 DreamCAD achieves state-of-the-art performance on ABC and Objaverse across text, image, and point modalities, surpassing 75\% user preference.
-Finally, we demonstrate that DreamCAD's accurate and compact geometric foundation enables topology recovery for production-ready CAD generation.
-Project page is available at \gradienturl{}
+Finally, we show that DreamCAD's accurate, compact geometry enables topology recovery into production-ready CAD models, exportable as editable STEP files.
+Project page is available at \gradienturl{}.